davsec-teaching/ecs160-f25/homework/Homework-2.md

 2. You **cannot** use any existing Java library that provides annotation-based microservices.
 3. You can use annotation-based libraries for any other purposes.
 4. If in doubt, please post on Piazza to check if the library you want to use is allowed or not.

+## Handout code and script
+HW2 startup code and script will be provided by 10/27.
+All projects must run using the provided script.